salesforce-ux/design-system/ui/components/forms/flavors/checkbox/index.markup.md

 When a single checkbox is required, `<div class="slds-checkbox">` should get `<abbr class="required" title="required">*</abbr>` added to the DOM, directly before the `<input type="checkbox" />` for visual indication that the checkbox is required.

 When a checkbox group is required, the `<fieldset>` should receive the class `.{{cssPrefix}}is-required`.
 The `<legend>` should then get `<abbr class="required" title="required">*</abbr>` added to the DOM for visual indication that the checkbox group is required.

+As SLDS checkboxes rely on the :checked psuedo selector, and the indeterminate state is only accessible via JavaScript, the use of a CSS class on the input will be necessary to implement this in SLDS.
+It'll have to be added via JavaScript when the indeterminate property is set to true on the input.